A Survey of Reinforcement Learning from Human Feedback

 \subsection{Scope of the Survey}

-This section outlines the criteria guiding our selection of approaches in the realm of \gls{RLHF}.
-We focus on works that rely on a reward model as the sole source of information about the objective.
-This reward model should then be learned in an interactive, online, scalable, and asynchronous manner.
-The following will describe each of these criteria in more detail. \begin{description} \item[Reward Modeling] We focus on approaches that learn a reward model from human feedback and then use this model to train a policy.
-Although it is possible to directly optimize a policy from human feedback~\citep{wirth2017survey}, thereby performing \gls{RLHF} without reward learning, this approach was almost not practiced for a long time and has only recently gained renewed interest especially in the domain of language model fine-tuning (see \cref{subsec:direct-methods}).
+This section outlines the criteria guiding our selection of \gls{RLHF} approaches we cover.
+We concentrate on methods where a learned reward model serves as the sole source of objective information, learned through interactive, online, scalable, and asynchronous human feedback.
+We describe each of these criteria in more detail below. \begin{description} \item[Reward Modeling] We focus on approaches that learn a reward model from human feedback and then use this model to train a policy.
+Although it is possible to directly optimize a policy from human feedback~\citep{wirth2017survey}, thereby performing \gls{RLHF} without reward learning, this approach was rarely practiced for a long time and has only recently gained renewed interest, especially in the domain of language model fine-tuning (see \cref{subsec:direct-methods}).
 The decomposition into reward learning and policy training offers many conceptual and practical benefits.
-Among those benefits are the direct applicability of supervised learning techniques for the reward model and the possibility of evaluating the reward model in isolation.
-In addition to that, the decomposition naturally leads to a form of semi-supervised learning, enabling the agent to use labeled episodes for reward model training while leveraging unlabelled episodes to refine its behavior and explore the environment. \item[Human Defined] While there are many approaches that include humans in the \gls{RL} loop, in this survey, we focus on approaches where human feedback is the only source of truth about the objective.
+These include the direct applicability of supervised learning techniques for the reward model and the ability to evaluate the reward model in isolation.
+Additionally, the decomposition naturally leads to a form of semi-supervised learning, enabling the agent to use labeled episodes for reward model training while leveraging unlabeled episodes to refine its behavior and explore the environment. \item[Human Defined] While many approaches include humans in the \gls{RL} loop, we focus on approaches where human feedback is the only source of truth about the objective.